 Bamako is the capital and largest city of Mali.
 Bamako is the nation's administrative centre, river port in nearby Koulikoro, and a major regional trade and conference centre.
 Mali is in Western Africa, southwest of Algeria.
 The climate is subtropical to arid.
 The official language is French.
 English is rarely spoken, but younger businesspeople may take the opportunity to test their language skills.
 The main religions are Islam and indigenous beliefs.
 The Economy of Mali is based to a large extent on agriculture, with an overwhelmingly rural population, many of whom are engaged in subsistence agriculture.
 Mali is among the ten poorest nations of the world, is one of the 37 Heavily Indebted Poor Countries, and is a major recipient of foreign aid from many sources.
 In Mail business dress is usually a lightweight suit and tie (not in the hot season) for men, while women wear conservative clothes, including a scarf on their heads.
 The security risk for expatriates in Mali is high to extreme, except for the southern and eastern areas where the risk is medium.
 Risks include internal conflict, lawlessness and militant activity, particularly in the Mopti region where there is high risk of kidnappings and along the border with Mauritania.
 The currency of Mali is the CFA Franc BCEAO (XOF).
 Major banks and hotels accept credit cards.
 Medical facilities are very limited.
 Cholera, malaria and other tropical diseases are common.
 Meningitis has been reported.
-The population of Bamako is 2.8 Million (2018 est.), while the inflation rate (CPI) is 2.4% for Mali as at March 2018.
-For a single Expat, the personal income tax rate in Mali is progressive up to 40%.
+The population of Bamako is 2.8 Million (2018 est.), while the inflation rate (CPI) is 1.9% for Mali as at July 2018.
+Xpatulator Hypothetical Tax for Mali is based on the current personal income tax rates which are progressive up to 40%.

 Cost Of Living